· Sachiv Paruchuri · Career · 4 min read

 1. Clear Naming Conventions

 Use descriptive names for variables, functions, and classes.
 Avoid single-letter variables and abbreviations that are not universally understood.
-For example, instead of naming a variable a, name it age.
+For example, instead of naming a variable a

 2. Consistent Formatting